wireapp/carthage-gradle-plugin/README.md

 }

 ```
-4. The dependency will exposed as `carthage.AFNetworking` by default.
+4. The dependency will be exposed as `carthage.AFNetworking` by default.